dbbdementev/gis/readme.md

 ------------
 Make sure that the release file is unpacked.
 You will see the following files.

-file name  | contents of the file
+File name  | Contents of the file
 ----------------|----------------------
 [gis.py](https://github.com/dbbdementev/gis/blob/master/gis.py)       | main module with code
 [test_time.py](https://github.com/dbbdementev/gis/blob/master/test_time.py)       | module for testing the speed of the program